 In the past, this data has shown how large populations move, such as migrations in the Kibera slum in Kenya and of survivors of the earthquake in Haiti in 2010.
 This new research shows how changes in the calls that pass through each base transceiver station can reveal targets for relief and rescue efforts.
 If there are certain changes in call patterns through a station, then that region might be in trouble, the researchers say.

 Automatic satellite image analysis

 Satellite images are more common and easier to obtain than ever, and they play a key role in mapping and evaluating disaster zones.
 Scouring the images for collapsed buildings, flooded streets and other features of disaster zones is usually a job for human experts.
 But in the future, software may be able to fill in.
-The algorithms haven’t yet progressed to the point that they can replace people very practically, according to Stefan Voigt and his colleagues at the German Aerospace Center in Oberpfaffenhofen, Germany.
+Although at the moment, the algorithms haven’t progressed to the point that they can replace people, according to Stefan Voigt and his colleagues at the German Aerospace Center in Oberpfaffenhofen, Germany.

 The researchers reviewed five approaches to image analysis: visual, object-based, quadtree, sample supervised segmentation and mathematical morphology.
 Visual and object-based analyses are often time consuming, the researchers say.
 Other computerized analyses are still imperfect, however.
 For now, satellites may be an important component in disaster relief solutions, if not the entire package.
 The researchers recommend a combined approach in which experienced analysts view images while providing samples to teach computerized algorithms what to look for.